Abuz254/Farm_Dtect/README.md

 ## User Flowchart for the Web Application

+User Flowchart for the Web Application with Voice-over Integration

 1. Start

-    User Accesses Web Application
+    Action: User accesses the web application.

 2. Homepage

-    Action: User sees options such as "Upload Image" and "View Recommendations."
+        Action: User sees options such as "Upload Image," "View Recommendations," and "Voice-over Language Options."
         Decision: User chooses an option.

 3. Upload Image
         Action: User clicks "Upload Image."
         Form: User is prompted to upload an image of their crop.
         Decision: User selects an image file and submits.

 4. Image Upload
         Action: Image is uploaded to the server.
         Processing: The web application sends the image to the model for analysis.

 5. Model Analysis
         Action: Model analyzes the image and generates a diagnosis.
-    Decision: The model determines the crop’s condition and provides recommendations.
+6. Decision: The model determines the crop’s condition and provides recommendations.

-6. View Diagnosis and Recommendations
+7. View Diagnosis and Recommendations
         Action: User receives a diagnosis and recommendations based on the image analysis.
-    Output: Display results on the screen with details such as crop health status and improvement suggestions.
+8. Output: Display results on the screen with details such as crop health status and improvement suggestions.

+9. Voice-over Interpretation
+        Action: User can select a language for voice-over interpretation.
+10. Processing: The web application uses a voice-over application to read out the diagnosis and recommendations in the selected language.

-7. User Actions
+11. User Actions
         Option 1: User can choose to upload another image.
         Option 2: User can view more information or additional resources.
         Option 3: User can contact support if needed.
+        Option 4: User can choose to hear the diagnosis and recommendations in a different language.

-8. End
+12. End
         Action: User completes their interaction.

-Here is a visual representation of the user flow:
+Visual Representation of the User Flow

 +----------------------------+
 |  Start                     |